 Ask them to describe the company in layman’s terms if it’s something you’re not very familiar with.
 What do they love about their company and what are they most proud of?

 What is the project?
-Why do they need you?
+Why do they need designs?
 What materials do they need?

 Consider this checklist:

-Doing it right: Knowing the extent of the campaign, how many platforms will be covered and how your design files will be used, helps you know, for instance, how the new logo will work online, in print and on other collateral pieces.
+Doing it right: Clarify the extent of the campaign, how many platforms will be covered and how the design files will be used.
+This helps the designer to know, for instance, how the new logo will work online, in print and on other collateral pieces.

-Get more details: Can they put a face to that customer?
+Get more details: Can you put a face to that customer?
 For instance, is it a 30-something male or stay-at-home-mom?

 Get more details: Ask them how they want to be different than their competition.
 Do their customers often confuse them?

 Doing it right: Create a mood board.
-Pinterest makes it super-easy but you can also create them on a bulletin or cork board.
-Tear out ideas from magazines, grab color swatches from a paint store and anything else that inspires you such as pieces fabric or postcards.
-Start with a color then add fonts or type treatments.
-Look for photos that illustrate their perfect customer.
+Pinterest makes it super easy, but you can also create a mood board on a bulletin or cork board.
+Tear out ideas from magazines, grab color swatches from a paint store and anything else that inspires you such as pieces of fabric or postcards.
+Start with a color, then add fonts or type treatments.
+Look for photos that illustrate the perfect customer.
 It’s just like putting together an outfit or decorating a room.

-Get more details: For instance, make sure they define whether the design budget is separate from the web development piece.
+Get more details: Define whether the design budget is separate from the web development piece.
 Does the budget include any copywriting or photography?
-Do they need to have materials printed?
-If so, did they already get costs for that and have budgeted that separately?
+Do materials need to be printed?
+If so, has this been costed?

-Ask if they’ll be the main contact person for the entire project and if they’ll have final sign-off on all materials.
+Ask who will be the main contact person for the project, and who will have final sign-off on all materials.

-Get more details: If anyone else is to be included on approvals, make sure to get their name, email address and phone number.
-Once you have concepts to present, will you need a Skype session to present to more than one person or can you email files over with an explanation of your ideas and designs?
+Get more details: If anyone else is to be included on approvals, make sure to get their name, email address, and phone number.

 Doing it right: Putting the creative brief online for the design team is a fantastic idea.

-With links to the client’s website, design files and the examples they like, it’s everything you need right at your fingertips.
-Connect Communications, Inc.’s brief is short but concise: It has every piece of information that you’d need, including how much they’re paying, what date the project started and who all of the contacts are.
+Include links to the client’s website, design files and the examples they like: "Everything you need right at your fingertips.
+Connect Communications, Inc.’s brief is short but concise: It has every piece of information that you’d need, including how much they’re paying, what date the project started and who all of the contacts are".

-This is necessary information when you’re scheduling due dates and setting expectations with the client.
+This is necessary information when you’re scheduling due dates and setting expectations.
 If you need to rely on others for information you’ll need before designing a piece, you should make sure the client provides it to you before you begin work.

 As soon as the initial call is done:

-You should also plan on keeping the design brief within view as you create concepts.
+If you're the designer, you should also plan to keep the design brief within view as you create concepts.
 It’s easy enough to put it in a pile and think you’ll remember everything.
-Review it again before you begin to design and again before you’re ready to present your concepts to confirm you’ve met the goals.
+Review before you begin to design and again before you’re ready to present your concepts to confirm you’ve met the goals.

 A detailed and thoughtful design brief will lead to a successful end product—whether it’s a logo, brochure or entire branding campaign.
-If you’ve nailed their target audience, know their budget, have a detailed list of all materials needed and know what their ultimate goal is and how they’re going to measure it, you end up with a beautiful campaign that the client will be pleased with.
-And it’s flexible enough to use across many platforms, will put them on the road to success and will also be a fabulous portfolio piece for you.
+If you’ve nailed the target audience, know the budget, have a detailed list of all materials needed; know what the ultimate goal is and how it will be measured, you end up with a beautiful campaign that everyone will be pleased with.
+For the client, it’s flexible enough to use across many platforms and will put them on the road to success.
+For the design, it will be a fabulous portfolio piece.

-That’s biggest difference between briefs that work and other that don’t are whether they contain all of the necessary information you’ll need for a project.
-Briefs don’t have to be pretty, but they have to informative.
+That’s biggest difference between briefs that work and those that don’t is whether they contain all of the necessary information you’ll need for a project.
+Briefs don’t have to be pretty, but they do have to be informative.
 Here we compare three case studies, and look at what works best.

 Case study #1